My Iron Lung: Release

 "My Iron Lung" was released as a single in the UK in September 26 in four versions, each with different track order.
 To encourage fans to buy multiple copies, EMI released two CD singles; one included the B-sides "The Trickster", "Punchdrunk Lovesick Singalong", and "Lozenge of Love", while the other included the B-sides "Lewis (Mistreated)", "Permanent Daylight", and "You Never Wash Up After Yourself".
 The My Iron Lung EP compiles "My Iron Lung" and all the B-sides.

 The single reached number 24 on the UK singles chart.
 In the US, it topped the college radio charts, but sold only around 20,000 copies.
 Yorke and Greenwood expressed disappointment that Capitol, EMI's American subsidiary, had not promoted it more.
 The A&R vice president, Perry Watts-Russel, said Capitol had not pursued radio play as "My Iron Lung" was intended for fans rather than as the lead single for The Bends.
-Randall noted that, unlike the UK, the US was not a major market for singles, and that the sales instead indicated that Radiohead had built an audience in America.
+Randall noted that, unlike the UK, the US was not a major market for singles, and that the sales instead indicated that Radiohead had built an audience there.
 He argued that "My Iron Lung" boosted Radiohead's artistic credibility, creating commercial opportunity for The Bends.

 On 18 December 2007, "My Iron Lung" was released as downloadable content for the music game Rock Band.
 On 31 August, 2009, EMI reissued The Bends in a "Collector's Edition", including the My Iron Lung tracks.
 Radiohead had no input into the reissue and the music was not remastered.
 The EMI reissue was removed from streaming services after Radiohead's back catalogue was transferred to XL in 2016.